ni/nipanel-python/examples/nidaqmx/nidaqmx_analog_output_voltage/README.md

 Requires a Physical or Simulated Device.
 Refer to the [Getting Started Section](https://github.com/ni/nidaqmx-python/blob/master/README.rst) to learn how to create a simulated device.
 ## Sample

-This is an nipanel example that displays an interactive Streamlit app and updates and fetches data from device.
+This is a nipanel example that displays an interactive Streamlit app and updates continuous analog output examples.

 ### Feature